NewDawn0/argparse.rs/README.md

 - **no_args_allowed**: change the function if it's allowed to have no arguments

 ## Add Arguments
 Adding arguments is quite easy the parser has a function called add_args which takes 3 arguments.
 First the function takes a string as the argument name.
 Argument 2 is a boolean which determines if the flag is allowed to be used multiple times.
-The last argument determines wether the flag does not require an argument.
+The last variable determines wether the flag does not require an argument.
 ```rust
 use argparse::ArgParser;